Paraunitary Matrices, Entropy, Algebraic Condition Number and Fourier Computation: Replacing constant gates with an indeterminate

 \subsection{Paraunitary Matrices and Algebraic Condition Number}

-Here and throughout, for a complex number u, $\bar u$ is complex conjugation.
-For a complex polynomial $p = p[z]$, complex conjugation $\bar p$ is the polynomial obtained by conjugating the coefficients of $p$ and substituting $z^{-1}$ for $z$.
+Here and throughout, for a complex number $u$, $\bar u$ is its complex conjugate.
+For a complex polynomial $p = p[z]$, complex conjugation $\bar p$ is the polynomial obtained by complex-conjugating the coefficients of $p$ and substituting $z^{-1}$ for $z$.
 For a polynomial matrix $M=M[z]$, the matrix $M^*$ is obtained by transposing $M$ and applying \emph{polynomial} complex conjugation (as just defined) to all its elements.
 For a nonzero polynomial $p[z]$, let $\deg(p)$ denote the maximal degree of $z$ (with a nonzero coefficient), and let $\val(p)$ denote the minimal degree.
-(The operator name $\val$ is short for \emph{valuation}, a standard algebraic term for \emph{minimal degree} in our setting.)
+(The operator name $\val$ is short for \emph{valuation}, a standard algebraic abstraction for which ``min degree'' is the most common special case.)
 For example, if $p[z] = -6z^{-2}+3+z^5$, then $\deg(p)=5, \val(p)=-2$.
 Note that $\deg(p)$ may be negative, and $\val(p)$ may be positive.
-Abusing notation, for a polynomial matrix $M[z]$, let $\deg(M) = \max_{i,j} \deg(M_{i,j})$ and $\val(M) = \min_{i,j} \val(M_{i,j})$.
+For a polynomial matrix $M[z]$, $\deg(M) = \max_{i,j} \deg(M_{i,j})$ and $\val(M) = \min_{i,j} \val(M_{i,j})$.

-\begin{definition} A complex polynomial matrix $U[z]$ is \emph{paraunitary} if $ U^* U = \Id.$ \end{definition} Paraunitary matrices are used in signal processing (see e.g. \cite{ZhouDK2006}), and have some useful properties for our purposes.
+\begin{definition} A complex polynomial matrix $U[z]$ is \emph{paraunitary} if $ U^* U = \Id.$ \end{definition} Paraunitary matrices are used in signal processing (see e.g. \cite{paraunitary2}, chapter 14), and have some useful properties for our purposes.
 First, they form a multiplicative group.
 This fact is useful for verifying the following: \begin{claim} The matrices $M^{(t)}_\Delta$ are paraunitary for all $t$. \end{claim}